huntercfreeman/VSCodeDotNetExtensions/svelteApps/nugetPackageManagerWebview/README.md

 The extension renders a nuget package manager webview in the sidebar.

-This directory contains the source code for the sidebar webview.
+This directory contains the source code for the nuget package manager webview.

 # Programming Language